fcyu/ECL2/README.md

 # ECL2
-ECL2 is an advanced version of ECL.
-It has a linear computational complexity, supports multi-thread computation, and multiple variable modifications.
+ECL2 is an advanced version of [ECL](https://github.com/fcyu/ECL).
+It has a linear computational complexity.
+It also supports multi-thread computation and multiple variable modifications.

 ## How to use it?
-Requirements: Java 1.8 or later
+Requirements: Java 1.8.

 Download the ECL2-2.1.7.zip from the latest release page [https://github.com/fcyu/ECL2/releases/latest/](https://github.com/fcyu/ECL2/releases/latest/) and unzip the file.